paul-hammant/tbd/content/continuous-integration/index.md

 have built a larger scaled capability around the CI technology, such that it can generally keep up with commits/pushes of the whole team by batching commits.

+### Humans and daemons do the same build

 It is important to note that the build script that developers run prior to checking, is **the same one** that the CI process follows.
 Because of a need for succinct communication to development teams, the build is broken into gated steps.
 The classic steps would be compile, test-compile, unit test invocation, integration test invocation, functional test invocation.

+### Radiators

+A popular
-A popular radiator-style visual indication of progress would be those shown as a left-to-right series of Green (passing) or Red (failing) icons/buttons with a suitably short legend:
+radiator-style visual indication of progress would be those shown as a left-to-right series of Green (passing) or Red (failing) icons/buttons with a suitably short legend:

 ![](/images/pipelines1.png)

+This should go up on TVs if developers are co-located.
+It should also be a click through from notification emails.

+### Quick build news

 The elapsed time between the commit and the "this commit broke the build" notification, is key.
 That is because the cost to repair things in the case of a break, goes up when additional commits have been pushed to the branch.
 One of the facets of the 'distance' that we want to reduce (refer [5 minute overview](/5-min-overview/)) is the distance to break.

+### Pipelines - further reading

 Note: Continuous Integration Pipelines are better described in the best selling [Continuous Delivery](/publications/#continuous-delivery-july-27-2010) book.
 So are dozens of nuanced, lean inspired concepts for teams pushing that far.

-## More Advanced CI
+## Advanced CI topics

 ### CI per commit or batching?